 In Step mode, each press of a jog key will move the axis by the distance indicated in the Step DRO.
 You can set this to whatever value you like.
 Movement will be at the current Feedrate.
-Note that holding the key depressed gives repeated step jogs.
+You can cycle through a list of predefined Step sizes with the Cycle Jog Step button.

-A rotary encoder can be interfaced (via the parallel port input pins) to Mach2 as a Manual Pulse Generator (MPG).
-It is used to perform step jogging by turning its knob when in MPG mode.
-The key marked "Alt A" cycles through the available axes and the LEDs define which axis is currently selected for jogging.
+Rotary encoders can be interfaced (via the parallel port input pins) to Mach3 as Manual Pulse Generators (MPGs).
+It is used to perform jogging by turning its knob when in MPG mode.
+The buttons marked Alt A, Alt B and Alt C cycle through the available axes for each of three MPGs and the LEDs define which axis is currently selected for jogging.

 The another option for jogging is a joystick connected to the PC games port or USB.
-Mach2 will work with any Windows compatible "analog joystick" (so you could even control your X axis by a Ferrari steering wheel!).
+Mach3 will work with any Windows compatible "analog joystick" (so you could even control your X axis by a Ferrari steering wheel!).
 The appropriate Windows driver will be needed for the joystick device.
 The 'stick is enabled by the Joystick button and, for safety, must be in the central position when it is enabled.

 If you have an actual joystick and it has a throttle control then this can be configured either to control the jog override speed or the control the feed rate override (see Chapter 5 again).
 Such a joystick is a cheap way of providing very flexible manual control of your machine tool.
-In addition, you can use multiple joysticks (strictly Axes on Human Interface Devices) by installing manufacturer's profiler software or, even better, the KeyGrabber utility supplier with Mach.
+In addition, you can use multiple joysticks (strictly Axes on Human Interface Devices) by installing manufacturer's profiler software or, even better, the KeyGrabber utility supplied with Mach.